Wednesday, February 15, 2012

 To learn more about our deburring process, visit our new cryogenic deburring website.
 We offer pre-production engineering evaluations (PPEE) to show you what our process can do for your nylon parts.
 This evaluation includes multiple samples, production sized lot process creation, as well as before and after photographs.

 If you are pleased with the results, we will issue you a quotation for our contract service.
-In addition, if you want to bring our proprietary process in-house as many manufacturers do, we can provide you with a cryogenic deflashing system.
+In addition, if you want to bring our proprietary process in-house as many manufacturers do, we can provide you with a cryogenic deburring system.
 We will provide you with your parts’ process variables, training, and the technical know-how to conduct Nitrofreeze Cryogenic Deburring on your nylon parts.
 To learn more, please contact Ryan M. Taylor at (800) 739-7949 or at rtaylor@nitrofreeze.com.

 Labels: , , , , ,